Interton Video 2000

-The Interton Video 2000 is a dedicated first-generation home video game console released in 1975 by Interton in Germany.
+The Interton Video 2000 is a extremely rare first-generation home video game console released in 1975 by Interton in Germany.
 The console turns itself on automatically when a cartridge is inserted.

-The Interton Video 2000 contains 14 chips, making it relatively advanced for its time.
-It was followed by the Interton Video 2400 in 1976.
+The Interton Video 2000 contains 14 CMOS chips, making it relatively advanced for its time.
+It was followed by the dedicated Interton Video 2400 in 1976.

+It used discrete logic based cassettes like the more famous Philips Tele-Game ES 2201 of the Tele-Game series) from 1975.

+The gtv 881 also used discrete logic cassettes two.The Interton video 2000 also had a clone called the muiltijungos tele tennis from 1976 and it had more games and it was Spanish.